BotmakerUA/Crypto/README.md

   features like turbo or trailing stop
 - `GET /user/<id>/indicators` and `POST /user/<id>/indicator/<name>` – manage
   indicator filters
+- `GET/POST /user/<id>/settings` – view or update all settings in one call

 See **LOVABLE_API.md** for instructions on connecting these endpoints to a Lovable-based web interface.